skryv/external-documentation/docs/config/guides.md

 ## Configuration best practices

+### Best practices for naming your configuration components

+!> We highly recommend you use a consistent convention to facilitate the configuration and maintainability of your process

+* Define a clear name for your process (ex: childcare subsidy) that you can use when setting the key of configuration components.
+If necessary, use abbreviations but make sure they are easily understandable for yourself and for other potential configurators (ex: premium for the renovation or embellisment of house facades = reno facade premium)
+* Set the key of your dossiertype to `myProcess` (example dossiertype key: childcareSubsidy)
+* Set the key of your main workflow to `myProcess` (example workflow key: childcareSubsidy) and the key of your subprocesses to `subprocessMyProcess` (example subprocess key: appealChildcareSubsidy)
+* To name forms, use a combination of the form's function and the name of your process: `formMyProcess` (examples of form keys: requestChildcareSubsidy, controlChildcareSubsidy, decisionChildcareSubsidy)
+* To name templates, use a combination de type of document with the function and the name of your process: `typeTemplateMyProcess` (example template names: emailConfirmationChildcareSubsidy, letterDecisionChildcareSubsidy)

 ### Best practices workflows

 * Give a clear name to your workflow and avoid any special characters